 - Flexible, garment-based antenna/transceiver solutions

 If you are looking for a reliable interconnect solution, turn to PEI-Genesis.
-We assemble a wide range of Mil-Spec connectors from companies such as ITT Cannon, Amphenol, TE Connectivity DEUTSCH, and SOURIAU.
+We assemble a wide range of Mil-Spec connectors from companies such as ITT Cannon, Amphenol, and Souriau by Eaton.

 Whether you’re sourcing parts for tanks, ground vehicles or aviation, UAVs, body worn equipment, or ships, we can meet your needs.
 As a value-add distributor, we are focused on assembling custom and standard connectors for a quick turnaround to help you reduce your acquisition cost and lead times.
 We also aim to simplify your assembly, so you can improve the quality and reliability of your military designs.